 The expansion of the university contributed to the transformation of the landscape surrounding Pebble Hill from farm land into part of the town of Auburn.
 When the Yarbroughs purchased the property in 1912, it encompassed 95 acres of farm land.
 Particularly after World War II, the areas east of Pebble Hill became more densely populated as the number of students and town residents grew.
 Between 1945 and 1980, the Pebble Hill property itself was subdivided.
 Student apartment complexes as well as single family homes were constructed along Magnolia Avenue, while much of the land to the east of the house was subdivided for residential and commercial development.
 The transformation of Pebble Hill and the surrounding land during this period reflects the growth of the town during the late 20th century.

-The end of the Civil War in April 1865 brought freedom for slaves throughout Alabama.
+The end of the Civil War in April 1865 brought freedom for enslaved persons throughout Alabama.
 Soon after the war’s end, an African-American community developed in the area immediately to the south of Pebble Hill.
+It is possible that some of the former enslaved persons from Pebble Hill settled in this area.

 In 1974, Clarke and Mona Yarbrough sold the property to the Auburn Heritage Association.
 It was placed on the National Register of Historic Places on May 16, 1975.
 In 1985 the property was donated to Auburn University, and the Center for the Arts & Humanities was established.
 Commemorating the life and work of a beloved first lady of Auburn University, the Center was named in honor of Caroline Marshall Draughon in 2007.
 Born in Orrville, Dallas County, Alabama, in 1910, Draughon came to Auburn with her husband, Ralph Brown Draughon, in the fall of 1931 when he accepted a position in the Alabama Polytechnic Institute history department.
 From 1947, when Dr. Draughon was named acting president of the Alabama Polytechnic Institute, until his retirement in 1965 as president of Auburn University, "Miss Caroline" was a familiar and welcoming figure on campus.